Tech trends shaping the jobs market right now

-And although many may be in a state of flux right now – the great resignation still prominent as well as new employee benefits and flexible working opportunities driving change across the jobs market – there are plenty of opportunities to be had.
+Although many may be in a state of flux right now – the great resignation still prominent as well as new employee benefits and flexible working opportunities driving change across the jobs market – there are plenty of opportunities to be had across Ireland.

-There’s no doubt that cyber security is a top priority for 2022 and organisations must now navigate an increasingly sophisticated threat landscape while monitoring and managing a much more complex and dispersed IT architecture.
+There’s no doubt that cyber security is a top priority right now and organisations must now navigate an increasingly sophisticated threat landscape while monitoring and managing a much more complex and dispersed IT architecture.

 In addition, the rate of skills shortages has reached an all-time high within the IT sector with around 3 million global job vacancies in cyber security alone.
 In response to this, however, automated solutions and consultancy services such as Virtual CISOaaS are helping businesses cope with the lack of resources.